lavague-ai/LaVague/docs/docs/learn/navigation-engine.md

 - The `context string`, or retrieved nodes
 - The `query` itself - this will the original instruction received by the Navigation Engine after passing through the `rephrase_query` method which standardizes and optimizes instructions for best AI Performance

-We can see the default Selenium driver prompte template with the following code (or view the full code [here](https://github.com/lavague-ai/LaVague/blob/9764805bd756d15c83943baa968d35f979242314/lavague-integrations/drivers/lavague-drivers-selenium/lavague/drivers/selenium/base.py#L177)):
+We can see the default Selenium driver prompt template with the following code (or view the full code [here](https://github.com/lavague-ai/LaVague/blob/9764805bd756d15c83943baa968d35f979242314/lavague-integrations/drivers/lavague-drivers-selenium/lavague/drivers/selenium/base.py#L177)):

 ```python
 from lavague.drivers.selenium import SELENEIUM_PROMPT_TEMPLATE